haxtheweb/webcomponents/elements/wysiwyg-hax/README.md

 # &lt;wysiwyg-hax&gt;

 Hax
-> Automated conversion of wysiwyg-hax/
+> Start of wysiwyg-hax fork

 ## Usage
 To use this web component in your project you can utilize one of the following styles of syntax.